- Visiting Fellow, University of Plymouth Marine Institute.

 Dr Sarah Tuck

-- Lecturer in Maritime Business, Plymouth University.
+- Lecturer in Maritime Business, University of Plymouth.

 - Sarah served in the Merchant Navy for 12 years as a deck officer and qualified as a Master Mariner.
 Her research interests include sustainable ports and shipping, qualitative research methods and short sea shipping.